IgorPo1/IgorPo1/README.md

 Hi 👋 My name is Igor
 =====================
 👩‍💻 About me
-Highly adaptable and motivated analyst with 2+ years of experience in fast-paced environments.
+A highly adaptable and motivated analyst with 2+ years of experience in fast-paced environments.
 Proven ability to learn new technologies quickly, analyze complex problems, and develop innovative solutions.
 Skilled in data analysis, project management, and customer service.

 * 🌍  I'm based in Chicago
 * 🌱  I’m currently learning Core Machine Learning Concepts